 Please note that a required validation rule on entity level overrules this property.

-3. Advanced Data Validation with the ‘Before Commit’ Event
+4 Advanced Data Validation with the ‘Before Commit’ Event

 Validation rules are great for simple validations, but Mendix also offers ways to handle more complex validations.
 The domain model allows you to define event handlers on entity level.
 The ‘Before Commit’ and ‘After Commit’ events are always triggered when an object is committed to the database.
-The ‘After Commit’ is most commonly used to calculate values of de-normalised data.
-With the ‘Before Commit’ event you can execute a microflow that must return a boolean value.
+The ‘After Commit’ is most commonly used to calculate values of de-normalized data.
+With the ‘Before Commit’ event you can execute a microflow that must return a Boolean value.
 If the microflow returns ‘false’, the entire commit is aborted otherwise the object is stored in the database.
 This mechanism is great for data validation.
 This section will explain how you can validate data by use of the ‘Before Commit’ event.

 - Double click an entity to open its properties.